IBM-Bluemix-Docs/ComposeForRethinkDB/dashboard-settings.md

 # Settings

-These features allow you to adapt your {{site.data.keyword.composeForRethinkDB}} service to better suit your needs and requirements.
+These features allow you to adapt your {{site.data.keyword.composeForRethinkDB_full}} service to better suit your needs and requirements.

 ## Upgrade Version